bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

 `@article.errors.any?`, and in that case we show a list of all errors with `@article.errors.full_messages`.

-`pluralize` is a rails helper that takes a number and a string as its arguments.
+`pluralize` is a quails helper that takes a number and a string as its arguments.
 If the number is greater than one, the string will be automatically pluralized.